BlueBrain/sonata-extension/source/blueconfig.rst

         :unit:
         :description:
          The spike detection location.
-         Can be either 'SOMA' for detecting spikes in the soma or 'AIS' for detecting spikes on the AIS.
+         Can be either 'soma' for detecting spikes in the soma or 'AIS' for detecting spikes on the AIS.

     .. blueconfig_value:: SpikeThreshold